gcarbo01/process-diagram/README.md

 Usually, Business Processes are documented as granular business interactions.
 Sometimes, it is better to break down a large process into several if it is too big. <br>
 Business Processes can be fitted at most in an A3 size page, but if the Activities are not readable, it is a good decision to break it down into separate artefacts. <br>
 So, the recommendation is that a Business Process must showcase Actors performing business interactions.
 (Usually, these Actors will perform business interactions with a system or platform). <br>
 Each business interaction must be represented with a Start and a definitive End.
-However, this does not mean that there could be more than one business interaction in the same Business Process.
+However, this does not mean there could be more than one business interaction in the same Business Process.
 And each of them must have its own Start and End notation.
 <br>
 ### Temporal Events
 <br>